bburns/LanguageModels/README.md

     >>> import nltk
     >>> nltk.download('punkt')

-Additional libraries installed with pip install:
+Additional libraries may need to be installed with pip install:

 - keras - wrapper around TensorFlow
 - tensorflow